 The accessories can be pulled out approximately halfway until they lock in place.
 The locking function prevents the accessories from tilting when they are pulled out.
 The accessories must be inserted into the cooking compartment correctly for the tilt protection to work properly.

-When inserting the wire rack, ensure that lug a is at the rear and is facing downwards.
+When inserting the wire rack, ensure that $\log a$ is at the rear and is facing downwards.
 The open side must be facing the appliance door and the outer rail must be facing downwards -.

-When inserting baking trays, ensure that lug a is at the rear and is facing downwards.
+When inserting baking trays, make sure that the recess a is at the rear and is facing downwards.
 The sloping edge of the accessory b must be facing towards the appliance door.